kemichai/rfmpy/README.md

 Welcome to the *rfmpy* repository!
 ------------
-The codes found here calculate receiver function (RF) and perform time to depth migration, in a 3D spherical coordinate system.
+The codes found here calculate **receiver function (RF) and perform time to depth migration** for mapping the **Moho** discontinuity (boundary between the Earth's crust and mantle), in a 3D spherical coordinate system.

 ![My Image](docs/images/RFM_logo_alt.png)

 We use these codes examine the Moho depth variations for the broader European Alpine region, based on four temporary seismic networks (i.e., AASN, EASI, CIFALPS, PACASE).
-For more details on this project, have a look at our [paper](https://essd.copernicus.org/articles/15/2117/2023/essd-15-2117-2023.html) entitled _“Moho depths beneath the European Alps: a homogeneously processed map and receiver functions database”_, published at Earth System Science Data (ESSD).
+For more details on this project, have a look at our **[paper](https://essd.copernicus.org/articles/15/2117/2023/essd-15-2117-2023.html)** entitled _“Moho depths beneath the European Alps: a homogeneously processed map and receiver functions database”_, published at Earth System Science Data (ESSD).
 The receiver function dataset, used in this project is **open access** and can be found the following [Zenodo repository](https://zenodo.org/record/7695125).